LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 3. Collision
     - Has the following components: Enemy AI Collision Detect (Script) & Box Collider with `isTrigger: true`
 4. TurnCompass
-    - Does nothing by itself, but we have a reference to this in the ToiletLeechAI.cs script to make the enemy looking at player a bit easier.
+    - Does nothing by itself, but we have a reference to this in the ExampleEnemyAI.cs script to make the enemy looking at player a bit easier.
 5. AttackArea
     - Does nothing by itself, but we take its position and scale and check if the player exists inside that area for the head swing attack.
 6. CreatureSFX